stricoff92/cs-auth/README.md

 # By default we'll block all incoming traffic
 sudo ufw default deny incoming

+# allow localhost to access ldap in the clear
 ufw allow from 127.0.0.1 to 127.0.0.1 port 389

 # allow subnet ipv4 traffic access to port 636
-ufw allow from 146.95.214.0/24 proto tcp to 0.0.0.0/0 port 636

-ufw allow from 127.0.0.1 to 127.0.0.1 port 636
+ufw allow from 146.95.214.0/24 proto tcp to 0.0.0.0/0 port 636 ufw allow from 127.0.0.1 to 127.0.0.1 port 636

 ```